DeSantis expected to launch 2024 bid on Wednesday

-Florida Gov. Ron DeSantis is poised to announce his 2024 presidential run on Twitter on Wednesday.
+Florida Gov. Ron DeSantis (R) is poised to announce his 2024 presidential run on Twitter on Wednesday.

 According to multiple reports, the Florida governor will make the announcement during a discussion with Twitter CEO Elon Musk.

-The discussion will be live streamed on Twitter Spaces and moderated by tech entrepreneur David Sacks, NBC News reported.
-In an email to reporters on Tuesday, DeSantis’s political team announced “a special Twitter Spaces” on Wednesday at 6 p.m. regarding “upcoming plans.”
+The discussion will be livestreamed on Twitter Spaces and moderated by tech entrepreneur David Sacks, NBC News reported.
+In an email to reporters Tuesday, DeSantis’s political team announced “a special Twitter Spaces” at 6 p.m.
+Wednesday regarding “upcoming plans.”

 Trump and his allies have spent months attacking DeSantis, hoping to weaken him before he ever formally gets in the race.
 Early polling shows DeSantis as the most viable challenger to Trump, though he’s still running well behind the former president.

-DeSantis’s decision to announce his intentions in a discussion with Musk is both unusual for a presidential hopeful and, in some ways, a natural choice for DeSantis.
+DeSantis’s decision to announce his intentions in a discussion with Musk is unusual for a presidential hopeful and, in some ways, a natural choice for him.

 DeSantis himself has criticized efforts by social media companies to remove misinformation from their platforms — something that Musk has resisted doing since buying Twitter last year.